What is Coccydynia?

 - Due to constant pain in your back, you might suffer from a fever that lasts until the pain subsides.

-- Sitting on pillows or padded seating can relieve your pain.
-Specified seatings are designed for this purpose to avoid body weight, rested on one side.
+Padded seating: Sitting on pillows or padded seating can relieve your pain.
+Specified seats are designed for this purpose to help distribute the weight while sitting, thus relieving pain.

-- Medications like steroids and painkillers can help in curing this condition.
-But, make sure to take medicines only with doctors prescription so as to prevent the overuse of steroids.
+Medicines: Medications like steroids and painkillers can help in curing this condition.
+It is essential however, to only take these mediations with your doctor’s approval so as to prevent the overuse of steroids among other complications.

-- Coccygectomy is the surgery that is done to remove the tailbone.
-However, surgery is a last resort and is recommended only if the other conventional coccydynia treatments like physiotherapy and medication does not show any improvement.
+Surgery: Coccygectomy is the surgery that is done to remove the tailbone.
+However, surgery is usually recommended only if the other conventional coccydynia treatments like physiotherapy and medications do not show any improvement.
 Even after the surgery, the process of wound healing takes time and exercises are suggested for faster cure.

-Coccydynia is diagnosed by the doctors by feeling the area of pain.
-However, with recent medical improvements and advanced X-ray techniques, diagnosis of coccydynia has become easier.
-It is best to consult orthopaedics for treatments and expert advice on the dos and don’ts as you may have to move carefully.
+Coccydynia is diagnosed by orthopedicians often by clinical history,examination and imaging.
+With recent medical improvements and advanced X-ray techniques, diagnosis of coccydynia has become easier.
+It is best to consult with a bone doctor for treatments and expert advice on the dos and don’ts as you may have to move carefully.

 You can download the mfine app and get in touch with the best orthopedicians for expert advice and treatment.